mrisney/navbar-links-app/README.md

 <a name="update-app-component"></a>
 #### Change the default app.component.html in our Angular App

-The next step is to change the default page in our Angular app to incorporate the routing that we have setup Lets edit the app.component.html and replace with the following code.
+The next step is to change the default page in our Angular App to incorporate the routing that we have setup.
+Lets edit the app.component.html file and replace with the following code.

 #### `app.component.html`
 ```markup